parabolic/parabolic.github.io/_posts/2020-09-29-terraform-0-13-and-google-cloud.markdown

 ```

 <br>
 Terraform's feature list does not stop here.
-There are many others, but I decided to write only about the most notable ones. for a full list of features and fixes head on to [Terraform's release changelog].
+There are many others, but I decided to write only about the most notable ones.
+For a full list of features and fixes head on to [Terraform's release changelog].

-I hope that this blog post helped you in understanding how can a basic hierarchical setup in Google Cloud can be achieved with Terraform.
+I hope that this blog post helped you in understanding how a basic hierarchical setup in Google Cloud can be achieved with Terraform.
 Please share this post if you find it interesting and helpful.

 The example module that I am using in this blog post can be [found here].